This reflection was originally published in 2019.

 Perhaps, like St. Elizabeth Ann Seton, I need to repeat words of trust and faith until they soften and sweeten for me.
 Until I can mean them.

-At the start of 2019, aware of the weakness of my faith, I made a commitment to pray the Litany of Trust every day.
+At the start of the year, aware of the weakness of my faith, I made a commitment to pray the Litany of Trust every day.
 I hoped this daily prayer might help me to see where God is calling me to grow in trust this year.
 After beginning this practice, I quickly realized that if I wanted to grow in trust, I would need to grow in humility too.
 The two are intertwined.

 All the ways I am tempted not to trust God are caught up in my sinful pride.
 I can’t abandon my own will and pray for God’s will to be done because I know what’s best.
 I need to be in charge.
 I need to call the shots.